GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 know that this has succeeded?
 -->

+  * Enable all pods to have X509/TLS certificates available to be used for fully secure pod-to-pod communication.
   * Sign certificates suitable for MTLS between pods.
-  * Compatible with [SPIFFE SVIDs](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-verifiable-identity-document-svid) and other community-driven certificate standards.
   * Scoped widely enough that it can be used with existing TLS1.3 implementations including `["server auth"]` or `["client auth"]`.
+  * Automatically (or simply) projected onto all pods in the cluster.

 ### Non-Goals

-  * This signer is not intended to mint public facing certificates
+  * This proposal does not address minting certificates that chain to a publicly-trusted root.
+  * This proposal does not address configuring the home trust domain of the cluster (it is expected that this will be specific to the Kubernetes distribution).
-  * This signer is not used to define trust relationships between clusters.
+  * This proposal does not address configuring trust relationships between clusters that use the same home trust domain.
+  * This proposal does not address federation between clusters with different home trust domains.

 ## Proposal